DSSG-EUROPE/wef_oceans/README.md

 ## Acknowledgments
-The authors would like to thank Euro Beinat and Nishan Degnarain for having the vision to pursue a data science project for detection of IUU fishing vessels.
-Further the weekly calls and guidance with Nishan Degnarain, and Steven Adler were instrumental to the success of this project.
+The authors would like to thank Euro Beinat and Nishan Degnarain for having the vision to pursue a data science project for detection of illegal, unreported, and unregulated fishing vessels.
+Further our weekly calls with Nishan Degnarain, and Steven Adler were instrumental in guiding this project to success.

-We also extend our thanks for the helpful input, and discussion with the following: Dan Hammer, Gregory Stone, Kristina Boerder, Kyle Brazil, Nathan Miller, and Paul Woods.
+We also extend our thanks to the following for their input, and helpful discussions: Dan Hammer, Gregory Stone, Kristina Boerder, Kyle Brazil, Nathan Miller, and Paul Woods.

 ## License